igor-elovikov/sd-sex/README.md

 input_num = 5
 filter = 0

 # This is not supported due to how function graph works.
-Input and filtering can't be mutable
+Input and filtering can't be variables
 s = samplecol(float2(0.5, 0.5), input_num, filter) # won't work

 s = samplecol(float2(0.5, 0.5), 5, 0) # OK